tuduce/TDX-Air-Mechanics/TDXAirMechanic/Documents/Implementation.md

     - Persists trim enable state and mappings to the selected profile JSON.
     - Auto-selects the aircraft model profile when the simulator connects and reports a new model.
     - Saving a new profile uses the active simulator model name when available; otherwise uses the currently selected profile name.
+  - Gear vibration UX:
+    - Toggle `Gear Vibrations` in the Effects tab to enable/disable vibration when gear is down.
+    - Persisted per aircraft in the profile JSON via `GearVibration`.

 - Services
   - `MechanicService` (device management, sim data pipeline; delegates effects to `IEffectsService`).